Available in three sizes - 40 mm, 43 mm or 45 mm

-The hands are made of stainless steel and then gold-plated.
+The hands are made of stainless steel and then rhodium-plated.
 Normally you would use steel hands only if you want to blue them as only steel hands can be blued by heat.
 Non-blued hands are actually only used on the cheaper brass hands as they are cheaper and much easier to gold plate.
 Tourby Watches spared no expense in the Art Deco steel hands, although this was not technically necessary and it is actually quite uncommon.
 But in the world of luxury, there are some things a that not nessary that make all the difference.
 Nevertheless steel hands always have an advantage over brass hands as they are more robust and can withstand being removed and remounted with out any issues, while brass hands often have to be replaced because they bend or scratch during assembly.
 With brass hands, the base is often bent around the holes during mounting while steel hands can not be bent as its a more robust base material.
 Of course you might only see something only with a 10x loupe but the difference is in detail.

 The crystal of the Tourby Art Deco watches is an edge-domed sapphire crystal and is reminiscent of the shape of the old pocket watches.
 On most pocket watches the crystal is mostly made from plastic and inexpensive.
 A domed sapphire crystal however is extremely complicated and expensive produce.
 These special crystals cost four times what flat sapphire crystals and a hundred than plastic crystal.

 The crystal on our Art Deco is not only curved on the outside but also the inside, this kind of cylindrical shape is very difficult to to produce.
 The crystal is thinner which is optically much better suited to classic watches comapred to thicker crystals on dive watches resulting in the typical "bull's eye" design.